 On September 17, 1944, the Amelia Baptist Church Mission was formally and autonomously organized as Amelia Baptist Church.
 Heard T. Burnette was the pastor.
 The inaugural meeting was opened by singing "Send the Light," after which Rev. Norman Bennett of Brooksville led in prayer.
 After several more songs, Cpl.
 R.L.
 Burnette led in prayer.
 All Ministers involved in the mission were then recognized:

 Rev. J.E.
 Rawls of Spencer Memorial Baptist Church of Tampa delivered the message for the service, entitled "Christ is the Head of the Church."
 The service concluded with the congregational singing of "We're Marching to Zion" and a prayer by Rev. D.H.
 Combee.
 There were 30 charter members of the formally organized Amelia Baptist Church:

 Pastor Tom Craine retired in the spring of 2005.
 After his departure, membership dwindled to 12 people.
 In August of 2005 Chris Conti began serving as the interim pastor.
-The name of the church was legally changed to Darby Community Church, and in March of 2006, Chris was formally named the church's Senior Pastor.
-By that time, attendance had begun to climb back to between 40-60 people.
-Over the following years, as the church's ministries and congregation continued to grow, Darby would offer a variety of community outreaches such as the Cub Scouts, Martial Arts, Golden Arrows Day Camp, and Darby Christian Academy.
+The name of the church was legally changed to Darby Community Church, and in March of 2006 Chris was formally named the church's Senior Pastor.
+By that time attendance had begun to climb back to between 40-60 people.
+In the years since then Darby has continued to grow and has offered a variety of community outreaches such as the Cub Scouts, Martial Arts, Golden Arrows Day Camp, and Darby Christian Academy.

 In August of 2011 Mark Narankevicius joined the church as the youth minister, and in November of 2014 he was ordained as Associate Pastor.
 In 2018 he became the Teaching Pastor, with Pastor Chris Conti still serving as the Senior Pastor.